Chengdu Open

 Schedule

-Below is the expected schedule for the 2023 tournament in Chengdu, with the singles final being played on Sunday, the 24th of September 2023.
+Below is the schedule for the 2023 tournament in Chengdu, with the singles final being played on Tuesday, the 26th of September 2023.

 Draw